Dear London Ambulance Service NHS Trust,

 Thank you for your request for information placed under the Freedom of

-Information Act (2000).
-We will provide you with a substantive response in
+We will aim to provide you with a response within 20 working days.

 London Ambulance Service NHS Trust